Sanskrit: Sanskrit and Prakrit languages

 Mandsaur stone inscription of Yashodharman-Vishnuvardhana, 532 CE.

 The earliest known use of the word Saṃskṛta (Sanskrit), in the context of a speech or language, is found in verses 5.28.17–19 of the Ramayana.
-Outside the learned sphere of written Classical Sanskrit, vernacular colloquial dialects (Prakrits) continued to evolve.
-Sanskrit co-existed with numerous other Prakrit languages of ancient India.
-The Prakrit languages of India also have ancient roots and some Sanskrit scholars have called these Apabhramsa, literally 'spoiled'.
-The Vedic literature includes words whose phonetic equivalent are not found in other Indo-European languages but which are found in the regional Prakrit languages, which makes it likely that the interaction, the sharing of words and ideas began early in the Indian history.
-As the Indian thought diversified and challenged earlier beliefs of Hinduism, particularly in the form of Buddhism and Jainism, the Prakrit languages such as Pali in Theravada Buddhism and Ardhamagadhi in Jainism competed with Sanskrit in the ancient times.
-However, states Paul Dundas, these ancient Prakrit languages had "roughly the same relationship to Sanskrit as medieval Italian does to Latin".
-The Indian tradition states that the Buddha and the Mahavira preferred the Prakrit language so that everyone could understand it.
-However, scholars such as Dundas have questioned this hypothesis.
-They state that there is no evidence for this and whatever evidence is available suggests that by the start of the common era, hardly anybody other than learned monks had the capacity to understand the old Prakrit languages such as Ardhamagadhi.
+Outside the learned sphere of written Classical Sanskrit, vernacular colloquial dialects (Prakrits) continued to evolve, meaning the language co-existed with the numerous Prakrits of ancient India.
+As the Indian thought diversified and challenged earlier beliefs of Hinduism, particularly in the form of Buddhism and Jainism, the Prakrit languages such as Pali in Theravada Buddhism and Ardhamagadhi in Jainism competed with Sanskrit.
+According to Paul Dundas, however, these ancient Prakrit languages had "roughly the same relationship to Sanskrit as medieval Italian does to Latin".

 A section of European scholars state that Sanskrit was never a spoken language.
 However, evidences shows that Sanskrit was a spoken language, essential for oral tradition that preserved the vast number of Sanskrit manuscripts from ancient India.
-The textual evidence in the works of Yaksa, Panini, and Patanajali affirms that Classical Sanskrit in their era was a spoken language (bhasha) used by the cultured and educated.
-Some sutras expound upon the variant forms of spoken Sanskrit versus written Sanskrit.
+The textual evidence in the works of Yaksa, Panini, and Patanajali affirms that Classical Sanskrit in their era was a spoken language (bhasha) used by the cultured and educated with some sutras expounding upon the variant forms of spoken Sanskrit versus written Sanskrit.
 Chinese Buddhist pilgrim Xuanzang mentioned in his memoir that official philosophical debates in India were held in Sanskrit, not in the vernacular language of that region.